SystemCo/pizza_delivery_simulator/readme.md

     * Assigned by: Fenoon
     * Due by:      Friday 04/5/25
     * Status:      Incomplete

+* implement motorcycle collision method to track whether motorcyle was going backwards or forward
+* Add text to screen when collision detected with entities
+* Add text to screen when pizza is delivered

 ### Francisco

 ### Lesslie
 * Get started on timer system